What is Social License to Operate?

 Stronger trust leads to more stable relationships which support more consistent and predictable project outcomes.

-Social licence can be measured
+Social license can be measured

-Our approach to Engagement Science combines social research and data analysis to understand people’s lived experiences and what shapes their views and expectations.
+Voconiq Engagement Science combines social research and data analysis to understand people’s lived experiences and what shapes their views and expectations.
 It looks at patterns across a whole community, not just a small group.

 This approach helps identify the drivers of trust and acceptance.
 It moves beyond assumptions and provides clear, evidence-based insight into community relationships.